Department of Defense Cyber Scholarship Program

-- Supplemental Competency Statement: Knowledge, Skills and Attributes: You must complete the OF612 Supplemental Competency Statement with narrative responses that describe the level of your attainment of the knowledge and ability factors indicated.
+- Supplemental Competency Statement: Knowledge, Skills and Attributes: You must complete the OF612 Supplemental Competency Statement with narrative responses (an essay) that describe the level of your attainment of the knowledge and ability factors indicated.
 See remainder of application package for instructions about the content of this supplemental statement.

 Current CySP students who are reapplying: An acceptable application package for the Cyber Scholarship Program consists of the following:

 - The CySP Student Application completely filled out and signed.
 By signing the Student Application, you are stating that you have re-read section G and H. DoD CySP Attachment D: Returning Student Application.

 - One (1) Letter of Reference from the current Principal Investigator or key faculty member who is fully knowledgeable of your potential for successful learning, your knowledge, and your ability, based upon this past year of effort.

 - Official (certified) Transcripts from all the institutions of higher learning you have attended since your last submission.
 You are required to maintain the appropriate grade point average to maintain your status in the program.
 NOTE: University POCs processing applications for submission may open the transcripts.